NABU Internet Adapter

 Installation Instructions

-1) Download the ZIP for your OS below.
+1) Download the ZIP for your Linux OS and CPU.

 2) Unzip the files into a folder